-The institution has the responsibility to protect students' citizenship rights on campus, and in approved activities which occur off campus.
+The university has the responsibility to protect students' citizenship rights on campus, and with regard to approved activities which occur off campus.
 Off-campus activities of students may, upon occasion, result in violation of the law.
 Students who violate the law may incur penalties prescribed by civil authorities, but institutional authority will not be used merely to duplicate the functions of general laws.

 As stated in the University's Policy on Time, Place and Manner of Free Expression, "Universities are venues for creative, thoughtful and respectful discourse where conflicting perspectives are vigorously debated and thoroughly discussed."
 The University's policy can be found online at www20.csueastbay.edu/policies/index.html.

 Privacy Rights of Students in Education Records

 The Federal Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
 1232g) and regulations adopted thereunder (34 C.F.R.
 99), set out requirements designed to protect the privacy of student education records maintained by the campus.
 The text of the statute can be found online at: www20.csueastbay.edu/students/student-services/student-records/ferpa-privacy-policy.html.
 The law provides that the campus must give students access to most records directly related to the student.
 The campus must also provide an opportunity for a hearing to challenge the records if the student claims they are inaccurate, misleading, or otherwise inappropriate.
 The right to a hearing under this law does not include any right to challenge the appropriateness of a grade determined by the instructor.
 The institution has adopted a set of policies and procedures governing implementation of the statutes and regulations.
 Copies of these policies and procedures may be obtained at Office of the Registrar, Student Services and Administration Building, 3rd Floor.
 Among the types of information included in the campus statement of policies and procedures are: